salrashid123/squid_ssl_bump_gcp/README.md

 5. Access site that bypasse3s ssl interception

-The configuration file `nobumpSites.txt` simply inpsects the SNI data in the traffic _without inspecting_   this means we should see the actual SSL certificate from a site like `wellsfargo.com`
+The configuration file `nobumpSites.txt` simply inpsects the SNI data in the traffic _without inspecting_ the payload transmitted itself.
+Since this is a type of a passthrough, we should see the actual SSL certificate from a site like `wellsfargo.com`

 ```bash
 $ curl -vk -o /dev/null -s -x 192.168.1.11:3128   -w "%{http_code}\n"   -L https://www.wellsfargo.com/